hengestone/chirp/doc/index.rst

 * Fast

-  * Up to 50'000 msg/s on a single-connection (encrypted 35'000 msg/s)
+  * Up to 150'000 msg/s on a single-connection, in a totally unrealistic test:

-  * Up to 100'000 msg/s in star-topology (encrypted same)
+    * Run on loopback

+    * Nothing was executed

+    * No encryption

+    * No acknowledge

-    * Which shows that chirp is highly optimized, but still if the network delay is bigger star-topology is the way to go.
+    * But it shows that chirp is highly optimized, but still if the network delay is bigger star- or mesh-topology is the way to go.

 .. _modes-of-operation: